GoogleCloudPlatform/cloud-hackathons/hacks/realtime-analytics/solutions.md

 With the backfill completed, this statement will return the number `520217`.
 Be patient as it might take up to ~10 minutes before all the records are replicated in BigQuery.

+> [!NOTE]
-> **Note** If for whatever reason things fail, you can always delete BQ tables, clear the bucket with the JSON files, recreate the Dataflow job (after stopping/canceling the original one) and re-initiate the backfill from Datastream.
+> If for whatever reason things fail, you can always delete BQ tables, clear the bucket with the JSON files, recreate the Dataflow job (after stopping/canceling the original one) and re-initiate the backfill from Datastream.

 A real time view of the operational data is now available in BigQuery.
 You can run queries such as comparing the sales of a particular product across stores in real time, or to combine sales and customer data to analyze the spending habits of customers in particular stores.